annasanders/annasanders.github.io/ms_projects/dsta_5304/dsta5304 masters degrees.markdown

 ---
 layout: page
-title: DSTA 5304 - Master's Degrees
+title: DTSA 5304 - Master's Degrees
-permalink: /ms_projects/dsta5304_mastersdeg
+permalink: /ms_projects/dtsa5304_mastersdeg
 ---

 # Post Secondary Degrees Awarded in Colorado
-The following data visualizations will use the Degrees Awarded to Post-Secondary Graduates in Colorado data set available on the [Colorado Information Marketplace ](https://data.colorado.gov/Higher-Education/Degrees-Awarded-to-Post-Secondary-Graduates-in-Col/hxf8-ab6k).
+The following data visualizations will use the Degrees Awarded to Post-Secondary Graduates in Colorado data set available on the Colorado Information Marketplace (https://data.colorado.gov/Higher-Education/Degrees-Awarded-to-Post-Secondary-Graduates-in-Col/hxf8-ab6k).
 The data includes all degrees, including both certificates, associates, undergraduate, and graduate degrees for all degrees awarded by the Colorado Board of Higher Education since 2001 and up to 2017.
 The data is broken down further by Institution, gender, ethnicity, age, and program.

-Some key questions we can seek to answer with this data includes:
+Some key questions we can seek to answer with this data include:
 - What are the most popular programs?
 - What are the demographics of people completing certificates, associates, undergraduate, and graduate degrees?
 - Are there noticeable shifts in enrollment in certain programs over time?